Helena Gutteridge: Fading out from the political scene

-With no more council responsibilities, Helena diverted all her attention and energy to the CCF by chairing the Organization Committee and serving as the provincial executive of the party until her decision to move to Lemon Creek in 1942 to work as a Social Worker.
+With no more council responsibilities, Helena diverted all her attention and energy to the CCF by chairing the Organization Committee and serving as the provincial executive of the party until her decision to move to Lemon Creek in 1942 to work as a social worker.

-Social Work Career
+Social work career

-Following the surprise Japanese attack on Pearl Harbour in December 1941, Canada declared war on Japan.
+Following the surprise Japanese attack on Pearl Harbor in December 1941, Canada declared war on Japan.
 The most gravely implicated group within Canada due to this development was Japanese Canadians.
-Anti-Japanese sentiments rapidly heightened across B.C. and many threatened to riot if the Japanese population was not removed from the coast.
+Anti-Japanese sentiments rapidly heightened across British Columbia. and many threatened to riot if the Japanese population was not removed from the coast.
 The federal government did little to dispel this unfounded fear of internal invasion by Japanese Canadians.On 16 January 1942, the Canadian government invoked the War Measures Act and created 'protected areas' where Japanese nationals and Japanese Canadians are forbidden to enter.
 About 21,000 Japanese nationals & Japanese Canadians were forcefully expelled from their homes and relocated to Lemon Creek.

 Helena took up the position as a welfare worker in Lemon Creek for the Japanese population.
 At this point of time in 1942, she was no longer part of the nucleus decision-making circle in the CCF and she needed to make a living through other means.
 As such, she welcomed the opportunity to offer humanitarian service to the Japanese population.

 Helena worked as a social worker in Lemon Creek from 1942 to the spring of 1945.
 She was dearly remembered by many residents of Lemon Creek as she dealt with the day-to-day problems that family faced and was genuinely committed to improving their standard and quality of living.